bertofurth/Seagate-Central-Toolchain/README.md

     tar -xf binutils-2.37.tar.bz2
     tar -xf gcc-11.2.0.tar.xz

-GCC needs some extra components installed inside it's source tree in order to be compiled.
+GCC needs some extra components installed inside its source tree in order to be compiled.
 These can be automatically downloaded by changing into the extracted GCC source code subdirectory and running a script embedded in the GCC source code as follows.